Chicken Soup, Bone Broths & Veggie Broths A’la Desiree:) haha

 4 cloves of organic garlic (fresh only) chopped

-2 tbsp crushed rosemary (rosemary and all herbs should have nice green color and should have a good aroma when crushed between the fingers - this is how you know the herb is vital.)
+2 tbsp crushed rosemary (rosemary and all herbs should have nice green color and should have a good aroma when crushed between the fingers; aromatic herbs are potent medicine.

 1 tbsp oregano leaves - again, green, aromatic leaves are important!